ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/documents/document-view/additional-features/counters.markdown

   **3.** Select a file you wish to import from, or another source.
   **4.** Select the components you wish to import.
 Make sure Counters are included.
   **5.** Click to import the database.

+> Remember that Counters are **not** independent entities.
+You can import a Counter with its document, or into an existing document.
+>
+> E.g. to import the Counters of a document named "products/1-C":
+>
+>* Check "Include Documents" **and** "Include Counters".
+>  This will import documents along with their Counters.
+>* Check "Include Counters" but **not** "Include Documents".
+>  Verify that a document named **products/1-C** already exists in your database.
+>  The Counters will be imported into products/1-C.

 {NOTE/}